Dio - Angry Machines

 This is perhaps the most "different" album in Dio's marvelous catalog, and probably the title of this album best describes what makes it so.
 This album is dark, heavy, gloomy but mostly "angry", of all Dio's albums.
-It has almost no melody, certainly no catchy tunes and it combines elements of Doom Metal, Groove Metal and Industrial Metal, so the words "Angry Machines" definitely characterizes what happens inside.
+It has almost no melody, certainly no catchy tunes and it combines elements of Doom Metal, Groove Metal, and Industrial Metal, so the words "Angry Machines" definitely characterize what happens inside.

 Despite the difference from the rest of the albums and although Dio is definitely not in his comfort zone, we think it is a good album that matched the spirit of the era and was simply underrated.

 The album continues the line that started in "Strange Highways", released in 1994, and if we stretch it a bit further, it could even be the little nephew of Dehumanizer who Ronnie James Dio released along with "Black Sabbath" in 1992.

 It should be remembered that at the time, the slogan "Les Is More" was written on the wall.
 The nineties were the years of grunge, alternative, groove metal, and industrial, none of these styles connected with melody, sweet singing, or virtuoso solos, so you can say this album was an experiment of Dio to adapt to the musical spirit of that period.
 Indeed, beyond the heavy sound and dark style, even Ronnie James Dio himself sounds on this album as angry and vicious as he has ever sounded.